TigerRakib/json-extractor-api/README.md

 ## 🙋 Author Note

 > I built this project as part of a coding challenge.
-Due to my father's illness and limited time, I was unable to complete testing on the hosted UI.
-However, the API has been fully validated using Postman and is functioning as expected.

 ---

-## 📄 License

-This project is licensed under the MIT License.